-The BASE function is available under Mathematical and Trigonometric functions.
+The BASE Function is available under Excel Mathematical and Trigonometric functions.
 The function returns a text representation of the calculated value and will convert a number into the supplied base (radix).
 BASE was introduced in Excel 2013 and is unavailable in earlier versions.

 =BASE(number, radix, [min_length])

 Number (required argument) – This is the number that we wish to convert.
 The number should be an integer and greater than or equal to 0 and less than 2^53.

 Radix (required argument) – The base radix is what we want to convert the number into.
 It must be an integer greater than or equal to 2 and less than or equal to 36.
 Radix is the number of unique digits, including zero, used to represent numbers in a positional numeral system.
 For example, for the decimal system, the radix is 10, as it uses ten digits from 0 to 9.

 Min_length (optional argument) – This is the minimum length of the string returned.
 If specified, it must be an integer greater than or equal to 0.

 How to use the BASE Function in Excel?

 To understand the uses of the BASE function, let’s consider a few examples:

 Suppose we want to convert the number 10 to base 2: